shree998/Campus-Expert/0-start-here/README.md

 - To complete a training module, you have to submit a solution to the exercises.
 - Exercises for a training module can be found in each modules "exercises" directory.
 - Check issues regularly!
 Issues aren't just for bugs, they're a great place to chat and start discussions.
 In Campus Experts, we use them like a forum!
+- Remember, whenever you submit a document, participate in an issue or pull request, or interact with another student, you are bound to abide by the [Code of Conduct](../CODE_OF_CONDUCT.md).

 ## Getting ready to complete exercises